UCL-ARC/mkdocs-dsh-docs/docs/7-Terms_and_Conditions.md

 ## Impairing Other Users

-All DSH HPC cluster nodes are intended for shared use among multiple users, and we ask that you please be mindful of your resource usage, especially with regard to home directory storage and applications running on the login nodes.
+All DSH HPC Cluster nodes are intended for shared use among multiple users, and we ask that you please be mindful of your resource usage, especially with regard to home directory storage and applications running on the login nodes.
 We monitor the load on cluster nodes to ensure suitable operation for all users, and we may on occasion terminate running processes or remove running or queued jobs without warning if they impair the availability of shared resources for other users.

 ## Access Suspension